Lokacitron123/express-server/README.md

-# Express Server with MongoDB
+# Express Server with MongoDB - Blog Project

 A simple REST API using popular tools from the Express framework and ecosystem.